angelsk/angelsk.github.io/README.md

 ## Streaming Schedule

-I stream "regularly" on Tuesdays and Thursdays at 8pm (UK time); and generally at some time most weekends; check my stream status for the next slot (and game).
+I stream "regularly" on Tuesdays and Thursdays at 8pm (UK time); and at different times at the weekends; check my stream schedule for the next slot (and game).

 I'm a huge fan of the ID@Xbox program, and regularly stream games from there - along with some staples (mainly Point and Click or Puzzle games).